Innovating Influencing Improving Impacting

 Contact us at email@example.com for more information on how we can help you gain impact from your research, or how our research can help you!

 At the University of Wolverhampton, we are passionate about making a positive impact on our students, our local community and beyond.
-Through collaboration and multi-disciplinary projects, our researchers contribute to public debate, create solutions to local, national and global challenges, and preserve and promote cultural works of international significance.
+Through collaboration and multi-disciplinary projects, our research contributes to public debate, creates solutions to local, national and global challenges, and preserves and promotes cultural works of international significance.
 By advancing knowledge, and bringing together excellence and innovation, we challenge perceptions and seek to change the world for the better.

 Across the University, scholars within our Research Centres and inter-disciplinary Research Institutes work closely with commercial and civil society partners in a wide range of research and translational projects.
 From realising intelligent infrastructures to sustainable construction, from the arts in criminal justice to exercise as medicine, from presenting the self in cyberspace to creating cultural networks, and from designing for people with dementia to new discoveries in diabetes research - impact sits at the heart of all our activities.
 For more information on our impact outside academia please follow these links:

 Equality and Diversity